JonKerridge/GPP_Library/README.md

 Some example systems using the library can be found at
 https://github.com/JonKerridge/GPP_Demos<br>

-Package GPP_Library defines some basic classes and interfaces used by the rest of the library.<p>
+Package groovyParallelPatterns defines some basic classes and interfaces used by the rest of the library.<p>

 All user defined data classes utilising the library should extend DataClass.<p>